 2. Embrace AI

-While the phrase leverage AI may become repetitive, its importance cannot be overstated.
-The possibilities are vast, from automating routine tasks and personalizing customer interactions to improving analytics for better decision-making.
+While the phrase “leverage AI” may become repetitive, its importance cannot be overstated.
+The possibilities are wide-ranging.
+AI can automate routine tasks and personalize customer interactions.
+It can also improve analytics to support better decision-making.

-CIOs who successfully integrate AI into their business strategies will position their organizations in the rapidly evolving digital landscape for enhanced:
+CIOs who successfully integrate AI into their business strategies will strengthen their position.
+This approach sets the stage for greater improvements in several key areas, including:

 - Efficiency